• Skip to primary navigation

 • 1 teaspoon crushed red pepper

-• 4 tablespoon white or apple cider vinegar
+• 4 tablespoons white or apple cider vinegar

 Gravy (Optional)